Dhaka: Economy

 As the most densely industrialized region of the country, the Greater Dhaka Area accounts for 35% of Bangladesh's economy.
-The Globalization and World Cities Research Network ranks Dhaka as a beta− global city, in other words, one that is instrumental in linking their region into the world economy.
+The Globalization and World Cities Research Network ranks Dhaka as a gamma+ global city, in other words, one that is instrumental in linking their region into the world economy.
 Major industrial areas are Tejgaon, Shyampur and Hazaribagh.
 The city has a growing middle class, driving the market for modern consumer and luxury goods.
 Shopping malls serve as vital elements in the city's economy.
 The city has historically attracted numerous migrant workers.
 Hawkers, peddlers, small shops, rickshaw transport, roadside vendors and stalls employ a large segment of the population – rickshaw drivers alone number as many as 400,000.
-Half the workforce is employed in household and unorganised labour, while about 800,000 work in the textile industry.
+Half the workforce is employed in household and unorganized labour, while about 800,000 work in the textile industry.
 The unemployment rate in Dhaka was 23% in 2013.

 Almost all large local conglomerates have their corporate offices located in Dhaka.
-Microcredit also began here and the offices of the Nobel Prize-winning Grameen Bank and BRAC (the largest non-governmental development organisation in the world) are based in Dhaka.
+Microcredit also began here and the offices of the Nobel Prize-winning Grameen Bank and BRAC (the largest non-governmental development organization in the world) are based in Dhaka.
 Urban developments have sparked a widespread construction boom; new high-rise buildings and skyscrapers have changed the city's landscape.
-Growth has been especially strong in the finance, banking, manufacturing, telecommunications and service sectors, while tourism, hotels and restaurants continue as important elements of the Dhaka economy.
+Growth has been especially strong in the finance, banking, manufacturing, telecommunications, and service sectors, while tourism, hotels, and restaurants continue as important elements of the Dhaka economy.

 Dhaka has rising traffic congestion and inadequate infrastructure; the national government has recently implemented a policy for rapid urbanization of surrounding areas and beyond by the introduction of a ten-year relief on income tax for new construction of facilities and buildings outside Dhaka.

 CBDs

-The Dhaka metropolitan area boasts of several central business districts (CBDs).
-In the southern part of the city, the riverfront of Old Dhaka is home to many small businesses, factories and trading companies.
+The Dhaka metropolitan area boasts several central business districts (CBDs).
+In the southern part of the city, the riverfront of Old Dhaka is home to many small businesses, factories, and trading companies.
 Near Old Dhaka lies Motijheel, which is the biggest CBD in Bangladesh.
-The Motijheel area developed since the 1960s.
+The Motijheel area developed in the 1960s.
 Motijheel is home to the Bangladesh Bank, the nation's central bank; as well as the headquarters of the largest state-owned banks, including Janata Bank, Pubali Bank, Sonali Bank and Rupali Bank.
-By the 1990s, the affluent residential neighborhoods of Gulshan, Banani and Uttara in the northern part of the city became major business centres and now hosts many international companies operating in Bangladesh.
+By the 1990s, the affluent residential neighbourhoods of Gulshan, Banani and Uttara in the northern part of the city became a major business centre and now hosts many international companies operating in Bangladesh.
 The Purbachal New Town Project is planned as the city's future CBD.

 The following is a list of the main CBDs in Dhaka.